 The Greens NSW will work to:

-35. Oppose the use of student test results in any way that allows the production of league tables.
-Test results, such as NAPLAN, should be used only to assess and promote benefits to student learning
+42. Oppose the use of student test results in any way that allows the production of league tables.
+Test results, such as NAPLAN, should be used only to assess and promote benefits to student learning.

-38. Ensure the incoming national curriculum is of the same or better standard as the current NSW curriculum.
+45. Ensure the incoming national curriculum is of the same standard or better than the current NSW curriculum.

 Public ownership and control of public education